 5. Create Logo and Visual Identity

-First, create a logo that will be easy to recognize and remember.
+First, learn how to make a logo that will be easy to recognize and remember.
 You can use free dedicated software to design it yourself (e.g.: FreeLogoDesign) or hire a professional designer (it doesn’t need to be full-time.
 You can hire a freelancer just for a logo project).

 Second, think about the colors you want your brand to be associated with.
 The same goes for fonts and images.
 The visual identity will help you: